 If you are employed, your employer will take your Injury Benefit into account for PAYE purposes.

-If you are unemployed or become unemployed, Revenue will take account of the amount of your Injury Benefit, where relevant, when they adjust your tax credits or review the tax affairs of your spouse or partner.
+If you are unemployed or become unemployed, Revenue will take account of the amount of Injury Benefit paid to you, where relevant, when they adjust your tax credits or review the tax affairs of your spouse, civil partner or cohabitant.

-More information on the taxation of Injury Benefit is available at your local tax office or on the internet at
+More information on the taxation of Injury Benefit is available at your local tax office or at www.revenue.ie.